jamesob/desk/README.md

 Desk makes it easy to flip back and forth between different project contexts in your favorite shell.
-Change directory, activate a virtualenv or rvm, load in domain-specific aliases, functions, arbitrary shell files, all in a single command.
+Change directory, activate a virtualenv or rvm, load in domain-specific aliases, environment variables, functions, arbitrary shell files, all in a single command.

 Instead of relying on `CTRL-R` to execute and recall ("that command's gotta be here somewhere..."), desk helps shorten and document those actions with shell aliases and functions, which are then namespaced under a particular desk.

+Because Deskfiles are just enriched shell scripts, the possibilities are endless.
+For example, when doing work on AWS I have desk securely load AWS API keys into environment variables via [`pass`](https://www.passwordstore.org/) -- no effort on my part, and no risk of accidentally persisting that sensitive information to a history file.

 <img src='screencap.gif' width=700>